 The Facilities Maintenance Reserve (FMR) was established in 2011 when it became clear that the Equipment Replacement Reserve did not provide an adequate mechanism on its own to address the City's facility maintenance needs.
 The annual Capital Improvement Program (CIP) budget typically includes a list of items covered by this reserve to be purchased over the next five years.
 Currently, the FMR is used to pay for special facilities projects such as building rehabilitation, renovations and improvements, including to walkways, pedestrian areas, and parking lots around facilities.
-In the future, we plan to transition to a system similar to the ERR for facilities-related items that will need to be replaced cyclically, where various components covered by the reserve fund are assigned a useful lifespan and their major component replacement of windows, flooring, carpeting, roofing, etc.
+In the future, we plan to transition to a system similar to the ERR for facilities-related items that will need to be replaced cyclically, where various components covered by the reserve fund are assigned a useful lifespan and their major component replacement costs are amortized over that useful life.
+These items will include things such as replacement of windows, flooring, carpeting, roofing, etc.